magao-x/MagAOX/setup/RT_install.md

 ### 2.1 Shutdown X
 You will need to switch to `multi-user.target` to do the install.
-- Temporary Change:
+- Temporary change:
 From command line:
 ```
 sudo systemctl isolate multi-user.target
 ```
-Or from grub boot menu, add `systemd.unit=multi-user.target` and end of the linux16 line.
+Or from grub boot menu, add `systemd.unit=multi-user.target` at end of the linux16 line.
 - Permanent change:
 I find it easier to do this with the default changed.
 In case anything goes wrong it is easier to reboot:
 ```